 What should a software development requirements specification contain?

 A software requirements specification should provide a detailed picture of the software to be developed including its goals, functional and non-functional requirements and project glossary.
 Other important sections include technical requirements, implementation requirements and information about the users.
 Requirements specification documents will vary depending on whether you are asking your supplier to develop an existing piece of software or to create software from scratch.

-How to write a requirements specification?
+How to write a software requirements specification?
 What is a good requirements specification?

 A requirements specification in software engineering is usually directed at developers or their technical managers.
 It should therefore contain highly detailed technical information while still being clear enough for business users who would eventually accept and use the software.
-A good requirements specification should be clear, unambiguous, correct and as complete as possible at the moment of its creation.
+A good software development requirements specification should be clear, unambiguous, correct and as complete as possible at the moment of its creation.

 When writing a software specification document, it is worth starting from the basics and being as clear and precise throughout as possible.
-It is good to include as much detail as possible even if it means you repeat yourself.
-The level of detail covered by your specification, will determine the ability of your potential supplier to provide more or less accurate estimations of time and cost.
+It is good to include as much detail as possible – even if it means you repeat yourself.
+The level of detail covered by your specification, will determine the ability of your potential supplier to provide more or less accurate estimations of project time and cost.

-Writing a software requirements specification can be a daunting task and there are many things to remember, many issues to consider and much information to cover, organise and communicate.
-To help you with writing a requirements specification document, we have created a pack of two editable, Word document template which you can simply download and complete for any supplier you choose to work with.
+Writing a software development requirements specification can be a daunting task and there are many things to remember, many issues to consider and much information to cover, organise and communicate.
+To help you answer the question of how to write a software development requirements specification document, we created a pack of two editable, Word document requirements specification templates which you can simply download and complete for any supplier you choose to work with.